Islamists poised to enter parliament as Mauritania goes to polls

 Candidates allied to Abdel Aziz, who won a presidential election in 2009 and is now a key ally of the West in the fight against al Qaeda in the region, are tipped to secure a comfortable majority.

-The Islamist Tawassoul party is one of just three opposition parties taking part in the vote.
+The Islamist Tawassoul party is one of two opposition parties taking part in the vote.

 Banned by the government until 2007, its ideology broadly mirrors that of the Muslim Brotherhood and its political platform calls for “respect for sharia (law) and the rejection of everything which violates it”.

-Having declared itself prepared for a “revolution via the ballot box” last year, it is seeking to win out against the two other opposition groupings participating in the polls, the APP and Al-Wiam, to claim leadership of the parliamentary opposition.
+Having declared itself prepared for a “revolution via the ballot box” last year, it is seeking to win out against the only other opposition grouping participating in the polls, the APP, to claim leadership of the parliamentary opposition.

-However, state-owned television TVM announced late on Saturday that more than 60 percent of eligible voters had cast ballots.
+However elections observers and poll workers told Reuters that early turnout appeared steady.

-“This is a partial figure, because there are still people voting and there are votes that still need to be counted,” a member of the elections commission told Reuters, asking not to be named because he was not authorised to speak to the press.
+“The crowds seem consistent with previous polls and in some constituencies in the country’s interior it’s even higher,” an elections commission member told Reuters, asking not to be named because he was not authorized to speak with the press.

+“But it’s still too early to have clear figures in this respect,” he added.

-Official results are expected within the next three or four days.
+Initial results are expected to trickle in from Sunday.
 A second round of voting is scheduled for December 7 for those contests in which no candidate wins an outright first round victory.

 Straddling black and Arab Africa on the continent’s west coast, Mauritania, a country of 3.2 million people, is an iron ore, copper and gold producer with a budding offshore oil and gas sector.